-Using a CD-ROM or DVD-ROM drive
+Using a CD-ROM, DVD-ROM, or CD-RW drive

-Your computer has a preinstalled CD-ROM or DVD-ROM drive.
-These drives can play back or read from a CD or DVD disc but cannot write information to it.
-CD-ROM or DVD-ROM drives use industry-standard, 12 cm (4.75-inch) CDs.
+Your computer has a preinstalled CD-ROM, DVD-ROM, or CD-RW drive.
+The CD-ROM and DVD-ROM drives can play back or read from a CD or DVD disc but cannot write information to it.
+A CD-RW drive is capable of writing to a disc.
+CD drives use industry-standard, 12 cm (4.75-inch) CDs.

-Follow these guidelines when using a CD-ROM or DVD-ROM drive:
+Follow these guidelines when using a CD-ROM, DVD-ROM, or CD-RW drive:

 - Do not place the drive where there is:

 - High temperature

 - High humidity

 - Excessive dust

 - Excessive vibration or sudden shock

 - An inclined surface

 - Direct sunlight

-- Do not insert any object other than a CD or DVD into the drive.
+- Do not insert any object other than a CD disc into the drive.

-- Before moving the computer, remove the CD or DVD from the drive.
+- Before moving the computer, remove the CD disc from the drive.

-Handling a CD or DVD disc
+Handling a CD disc

-When handling a CD or DVD disc, follow these guidelines:
+When handling a CD disc, follow these guidelines:

 - Hold the disc by its edges.
 Do not touch the surface of the side that is not labeled. - To remove dust or fingerprints, wipe the disc with a clean, soft cloth from the center to the outside.
-Wiping the disc in a circular direction might cause loss of data. - Do not write or stick paper on the disc. - Do not scratch or mark the disc. - Do not place or store the disc in direct sunlight. - Do not use benzene, thinners, or other cleaners to clean the disc. - Do not drop or bend the disc.
+Wiping the disc in a circular direction might cause loss of data. - · Do not write or stick paper on the disc. - · Do not scratch or mark the disc. - Do not place or store the disc in direct sunlight. - Do not use benzene, thinners, or other cleaners to clean the disc. - Do not drop or bend the disc.

-Inserting and removing a CD or DVD disc
+Inserting and removing a CD disc